 - We designed, built, commissioned, and now operate New Zealand’s newest prison, the 960 bed Kohuora Auckland South Corrections Facility procured by Public Private Partnership.

-- Serco is part of the NorthernPathways consortium which will design, build and operate Clarance Correctional Centre in Grafton, NSW.
+- Serco is part of the NorthernPathways consortium which will design, build, operate and maintain Clarance Correctional Centre in Grafton, NSW.
 Serco’s contract for operation is expected to commence in 2020.
 When completed, Clarance Correctional Centre will be the largest correctional facility in Australia.

 - We deliver outstanding successes.
 In the first three years of operation at Wandoo Reintegration Facility, we achieved a reoffending rate around half of that of the national average in Australia.
 We manage and care for people with unique cultural needs, including Tangata Whenua (New Zealand) and Aboriginal and Torres Strait Islanders.